-In compliance with the USA PATRIOT Act, all mutual funds are required to obtain the following information for all registered owners and all authorized individuals: full name, date of birth, Social Security number, and permanent street address.
+In compliance with the USA PATRIOT Act, all financial institutions (including mutual funds) are required to obtain, verify and record the following information for all registered owners or others who may be authorized to act on an account: full name, date of birth, Social Security number and permanent street address.
+Trust accounts require additional documentation.
 This information will be used to verify your true identity.
 We will return your application if any of this information is missing, and we may request additional information from you for verification purposes.
-In the rare event that we are unable to verify your identity, the Fund reserves the right to redeem your account as as age-appropriate distribution at the current day's net asset value.
+In the rare event that we are unable to verify your identity, the Fund reserves the right to redeem your account at the current day's net asset value.